emotion-js/emotion/docs/typescript.md

 export default Button
 ```

+## preact-emotion

+Types are almost same with `react-emotion` package.

 ## create-emotion

 Basically same with `emotion`, except that you can pass your own context and options.